 The City has been working on a number of strategic projects to guide development throughout the City into the future.

-The strategies are being developed based on the community aspirations identified through the City’s most recent visioning process and in response to the City's expected growth under the State Government's strategic planning document Perth and Peel @ 3.5 Million.
+The strategic projects are being developed based on community aspirations and in response to the City's expected growth under the State Government's strategic planning document Perth and Peel @ 3.5 Million.

 Extensive community engagement will occur through the development of these strategies prior to their adoption by the Council of the City of South Perth.

 Local Planning Strategy

-The Local Planning Strategy will set out the City’s objectives for future planning and development and a broad framework by which to pursue those objectives.
-The strategy will need to address the social, environmental, resource management and economic factors that affect, and are in turn affected by, land use and development.
-The Local Planning Strategy will include chapters on housing, activity centres, traffic and transport, sustainability and climate change, and public open space.
+The Strategy will need to address the social, environmental, resource management and economic factors that affect, and are in turn affected by, land use and development.
+It will include chapters on housing, activity centres, traffic and transport, sustainability and climate change, and public open space.

 The draft Local Planning Strategy will be formally endorsed by the Western Australian Planning Commission before it is advertised for public comment.
 The process for preparing a Local Planning Strategy, including community consultation, is set by the State Government.